nitrowinproject/NitroWin/README.md

 This project is licensed under the [Zero-Clause-BSD license](LICENSE).

-It also contains files from different repositories that are licensed under their respective licenses.
+It also contains and/or links to files from different repositories/sources that are licensed under their respective licenses.

-By using NitroWin, you agree to the terms and conditions of those repositories.
+By using NitroWin, you agree to the terms and conditions of those repositories/sources.

 For more details, see [NOTICE.md](NOTICE.md).